Kitchens & Baths

 Welcome back!
 This month we'll be covering the return on investment (ROI) of your kitchens and baths.

+Back to ROI.
 How does this affect my home's value?

-Your neighborhood has a lot to do with the value of your home and will be a deciding factor in the quality of products you use.
+Kitchens and baths are a major component in deciding a home's resale value.
+Both areas need functionality and comfort, as well as beauty.
+This is not to say that these are the only two components that matter for resale value.
+Other items are important as well, like roofing, but the roof doesn't usually sell houses.
+To give you an idea, the average ROI on a kitchen is about 60%.
+So, putting the best of everything in your house is going to make your house more valuable, right?
+Well, sort of.
+Your neighborhood determines much of your home's value and will be a major deciding factor in the quality of products you use.
 If the average home in your neighborhood is $450,000 and your home is less than that, you're going to want to stay in the "Good" category with your remodel.
 If it is greater, you want to go with "Better".
-If it is your forever home, you will probably want the "Best" because you don't plan on changing it again anytime soon.
+If it is your forever home, you will probably want the "Best" because you don't plan on changing it again.

-So always think about how long you are going to be in your home, what the value range you are in and let a professional guide you to the right mixture of the "Good", "Better", "Best" for your BEST ROI~
+So always think about how long you are going to be in your home, what the value range you are in, and let a professional guide you to the right mixture of the "Good", "Better", "Best" for your BEST ROI~